-The Anti-Toxoplasma IgG Accubind® ELISA Test System is a semiquantitative test designed to produce highly sensitive and specific results with a simple and brief protocol.
-The test utilizes a recombinant chimeric antigen from Toxoplasma gondii coated on microwells to capture native antibodies in the patient sample in a sequential sandwich type method.
+The Anti-Toxoplasma IgM Accubind® ELISA Test System is a semiquantitative test designed to produce highly sensitive and specific results with a simple and brief protocol.
+The test utilizes a recombinant chimeric antigen from Toxoplasma gondii conjugated to horseradish-peroxidase to detect IgM in the patient sample by a sequential sandwich type method.